Ghost November class submarine (K-235):

 Sensory / Special Equipment:

 - RLK-101 Nakat Radar: Comparatively short range search radar.
-This system is mounted in mounted in the superstructure and is extended in a similar manner to a periscope.
+This system is mounted in the sail and is extended in a similar manner to a periscope.
 Radar has a range of 12 nautical miles (18.8 miles / 22.2 kilometers.)

 - MG-200 Arktika-M / MG-10 Feniks-M Hull Sonar System: Small sonar system mounted in the bow of the boat.
 Sonar system has a range of around 3 nautical miles (3.5 miles / 5.6 kilometers.)
 This hull sonar system has both a passive and active system built in.
 Sonar system can track up to 4 targets at one time.
 Has a -10% penalty with passive sonar.

-- ESM: This system is mounted in mounted in the superstructure and is extended in a similar manner to a periscope.
+- ESM: This system is mounted in the sail and is extended in a similar manner to a periscope.
 The antenna is very hard to detect both visually and by radar.
-Can detect another radar system at 125% of the range of the transmitting radar.
+Includes ability to detect radar guided weapons.
+The system can detect another radar system at around 125% of the range of the transmitting radar, subject to radar horizon.
 Has a -10% penalty to detect modern sensor systems.

 - Propulsion Penalty: Unlike modern submarines, the November class submarine is surprisingly noisy.
 Lacks most of the noise reduction features fitted into modern submarines.
 The vessel is +10% to be detected when traveling greater than five knots.
 At less than five knots, there are no penalties or bonuses to be detected.